rogerwhite000-lab/T-Mobile-Accordion-Test/README.md

 # Accessible Accordion (TypeScript)

-This repository contains a small React + TypeScript project with a reusable, accessible Accordion (disclosure) component that implements a roving tabindex.
+This repository contains a small sized React + TypeScript project with a reusable, accessible Accordion (disclosure) component that implements a roving tabindex.

 ## What changed
 - Component converted to TypeScript (`src/components/Accordion.tsx`).